SaaS Club

 Barb Hyman, Sapia

-Barb Hyman is the founder and CEO of Sapia, an AI-powered platform that uses smart chat interviews to help companies make better hiring decisions.
-In 2018, Barb was brought in to scale an existing HR tech startup.
-But within weeks, she discovered a harsh reality – the product wasn't working, and the business needed a complete reset.
+In 2018, Barb Hyman was brought in to scale an existing HR tech startup called Predictive Hire.
+But within weeks, she discovered a harsh reality - the product was not working, the cap table was a mess, and the business needed a complete reset.
 She made the difficult decision to fire the entire team, including the founder.
-With just six weeks of runway left, she had to quickly raise funding to keep the business alive.
-The next two years were a constant struggle for survival.
-Some months, Barb wasn't sure if they'd make payroll.
-She and her small team worked to rebuild the product from scratch, conducting countless experiments to find the right approach.
-Landing their first major customer, Qantas Airlines, took a series of 15 trial runs over several years before they finally signed an enterprise deal.
-And just as they were gaining momentum, COVID hit, making it even harder for them to close new business.
-But Barb and her team focused on building a product customers would love.
-Their persistence started paying off as more companies began seeing value in their approach.
-They won contracts with some of Australia's largest brands, with much of their growth coming through customer referrals.
-Today, Sapia is approaching eight-figures in ARR with a team of 45 people and has raised over $21 million in funding.
+With just six weeks of runway left, she had to raise funding through convertible notes to keep the business alive.
+The next two years were a constant fight for survival.
+Some months, Barb was not sure they would make payroll.
+She and a small team rebuilt the product from scratch, pivoting to an AI-powered chat interview platform.
+They ran experiment after experiment to find the right approach to enterprise SaaS.
+Landing their first major customer, Qantas Airlines, took 15 trial runs over several years before they signed an enterprise SaaS deal.
+And just as they gained momentum, COVID hit, making it even harder to close new business.
+Barb tried to expand into the US market after raising a Series A, but the strategy failed.
+The sales hire used a spray-and-pray approach instead of focusing on verticals where they had product-market fit.
+After 18 months, Barb pulled out and moved to the UK instead, where the regulatory environment and cultural fit created better enterprise SaaS opportunities.
+Today, Sapia.ai is approaching eight figures in ARR with a team of 45 people.
+They have raised over $21 million in funding, and most of their pipeline comes from customer referrals.
+Barb's approach of overinvesting in customer relationships, writing handwritten Christmas cards, and sending personalized gifts has built a referral engine that outperforms traditional marketing.

-Yembo: From Cold Calls & Rejections to Scaling an AI Startup - Zach Rattner
+Cold Calls to High 7 Figures - Scaling an AI Startup - Zach Rattner

 Zach Rattner, Yembo

-Yembo: From Cold Calls & Rejections to Scaling an AI Startup
+Cold Calls to High 7 Figures - Scaling an AI Startup

 Nate Sanders, Artifact